oddy-boop/Edusync-git/src/supabase/policies.md

 -- Drop all existing policies from the single-school setup DROP POLICY IF EXISTS "Public can read settings" ON public.app_settings;
-DROP POLICY IF EXISTS "Admins can manage school settings" ON public.app_settings;
 DROP POLICY IF EXISTS "Users can view their own role" ON public.user_roles;
-DROP POLICY IF EXISTS "Admins can manage roles" ON public.user_roles;
-DROP POLICY IF EXISTS "School members can access students" ON public.students;
-DROP POLICY IF EXISTS "School members can access teachers" ON public.teachers;
 DROP POLICY IF EXISTS "Authenticated can read announcements" ON public.school_announcements;
-DROP POLICY IF EXISTS "Admins can manage announcements" ON public.school_announcements;
 DROP POLICY IF EXISTS "Authenticated can read fee items" ON public.school_fee_items;
-DROP POLICY IF EXISTS "Admins can manage fee items" ON public.school_fee_items;
 DROP POLICY IF EXISTS "Users can see their own payments, admins see all" ON public.fee_payments;
 DROP POLICY IF EXISTS "Admins and service roles can create payments" ON public.fee_payments;
 DROP POLICY IF EXISTS "Admins can manage payments" ON public.fee_payments;
 DROP POLICY IF EXISTS "Admins can manage arrears" ON public.student_arrears;
 DROP POLICY IF EXISTS "Admins and teachers can manage results" ON public.academic_results;
-DROP POLICY IF EXISTS "Students can view their own approved results" ON public.academic_results;
 DROP POLICY IF EXISTS "Authenticated can read attendance" ON public.attendance_records;
 DROP POLICY IF EXISTS "Admins and teachers manage attendance" ON public.attendance_records;
 DROP POLICY IF EXISTS "Admins and teachers manage behavior incidents" ON public.behavior_incidents;